-7.1 Where there are more applications than places remaining in any of the oversubscription categories, the order in which places will be allocated will be determined by the distance between the child's home address (as defined by this policy) and the School, with those living nearest receiving highest priority.
+- 7.1 Where there are more applications than places remaining in any of the oversubscription categories, the order in which places will be allocated will be determined by the distance between the child's home address (as defined by this policy) and the Academy, with those living nearest receiving highest priority. - 7.2 Distance will be measured in a straight line from the address point of the child's home address to a central point within the Academy's main school building, using South Gloucestershire Council's dedicated computerised mapping system for this purpose.

-- 7.2 Distance will be measured in a straight line from the designated point in the child's home address to the designated point within the school building, both of which are defined by the Local Land and Property Gazetteer, using Bristol City Council's 's dedicated computerised mapping system for this purpose. - 7.3 Where the child lives in a multi-dwelling building (for example, an apartment block), distance will be measured from same designated point in the building so that the distance will be the same for all children living there. - 7.4 Where two or more children live an equal distance from the School (including where they live in the same multidwelling building), the order in which places are allocated will be determined by random allocation supervised by someone who is independent of the School.
+- 7.3 Where the child lives in a multi-dwelling building (for example, an apartment block), distance will be measured from same designated point in the building so that the distance will be the same for all children living there. - 7.4 Where two or more children live an equal distance from the Academy (including where they live in the same multidwelling building), the order in which places are allocated will be determined by random allocation supervised by someone who is independent of the Academy.